AdityaBhanwadiya/codegraph/README.md

 - If nodes overlap too much, you can manually drag them to better positions
 - If there are too many built-in function calls cluttering the graph, use the default settings which exclude them
 - Use the `--filter` option to show only specific types of relationships (e.g., `--filter contains calls` to show only file-function and function-function relationships)
+- If you encounter database connection issues, check your `.env` file and ensure your MongoDB server is running
+- For vector database operations, ensure you have a valid Pinecone API key